How to Choose the Best Robo-Advisor for You

 2. Robo-Advisor Fees

 Another difference between robo-advisors is the fees you pay for the services.
-Just like with investment minimums, the fees charged by robo-advisors can vary from completely free to upwards of 0.90% at a high-end robo-advisor like TD Ameritrade’s Selective Portfolios service.
+Just like with investment minimums, the fees charged by robo-advisors can vary from completely free to upwards of 0.90%.

 There are many low-fee robo-advisors available, and they are often fairly comparable to the higher-fee alternatives.
 However, fees alone shouldn’t completely dictate which robo-advisor you choose—you’ll need to determine whether the services provided truly meet your needs.